AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Show files depending on ...`

-  Like clicking on the left arrow for a file already in the browser, will displays the list of files that directly depend on that file.
+  Like clicking on the left arrow for a file already in the browser, displays the list of files that directly depend on that file.

 The background contextual menu in the browser adds a few entries to the